Our Team

 &

-Pathways Co-Founder
+Pathways Owner

 Cari has a Bachelor of Education from the University of Regina, and a Master of Science in Speech-Language Pathology from the University of Alberta.
 Cari provides therapy for clients preschool-aged through adult.
 She has a keen interest in phonological delays, apraxia (motor speech disorders), in fluency (stuttering), early literacy, language development, and accent modification.